MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 ---
-title: Detect Windows 11 and CPU Architecture using User-Agent Client Hints
+title: Detect Windows 11 and CPU architecture using User-Agent Client Hints
 description: How to differentiate Windows 10 and Windows 11 and CPU architecture using User-Agent Client Hints.
 author: MSEdgeTeam
 ms.author: msedgedevrel